 Low Prices Should Not Mean Substandard

 Be that as it may, my gripe with Dr. Pol is that “low prices” never has to mean substandard care or unnecessary deaths.
-Dr. Pol may look like the wonderful ol’ family farm vet, but his medicine is antiquated.
+Dr. Pol may look like the wonderful ol’ family farm vet, but his medicine is totally outdated.

 He could be compassionate and considerate of folks’ finances, leave all the bells and whistles behind, but understand that animals have a pain center and surgery requires clean gloves.